How Much Will I Get in My Injury Case? | Calculating an Injury Settlement

 You will then come in and we will sit down to go through all of these factors and then come up with a number as to what the value of your case is going to be, and that’s what we’ll settle yours for.

 And if the insurance attorney or the insurance adjuster does not agree with us and they refuse to settle with us, then we file a lawsuit.

-Because ultimately, this is your one shot to be compensated for what’s happened to you, and if you have permanent injuries and this is something that you’re gonna live with for the rest of your life, then you need to make sure that you get fair value for your claim.
+Because, ultimately, this is your one shot to be compensated for what’s happened to you.
+And if you have permanent injuries and this is something that you’re going to live with for the rest of your life, then you need to make sure that you get fair value for your claim.

 Our Personal Injury Attorneys

 At our firm, our injury attorneys believe in getting the maximum value for every claim.
 We take every case on a case-by-case basis.